Frequently Asked Questions

 What type of leak qualifies for an adjustment?

-Leak adjustments are for leaks in the service line only (from the meter to the house).
+Leak adjustments are for leaks in the service line (from the meter to the house).

-Leak adjustments do not include irrigation/sprinkler systems, running toilets, faucets, water heaters, hoses, or other above-ground or in the home systems.
+Leak adjustments are also available for irrigation/sprinkler systems, running toilets, faucets, water heaters, hoses, or other above-ground or in the home systems and will be considered on a case by case basis.

 How often can I get a leak adjustment?